 304-1303.
-The official on-site vendor (particularly for rocket motors) for the
+The official on-site vendor for the TARC 2007 finals.

-TARC 2006 finals.

 The NAR has developed a nationwide list of experienced rocketeer "mentors" who are willing to be a resource to teams.
-A "mentor" is an optional adult rocketry expert advisor who helps a team learn basic rocketry skills and shows them where to get rocket supplies and launch sites.
+A "mentor" is an adult rocketry expert advisor who helps a team learn basic rocketry skills and shows them where to get rocket supplies and launch sites.
 They can do this in person, by phone or e-mail.
 Teams are not required to have mentors, and mentors are not required to be NAR-approved (i.e. you can get local help from non-NAR rocket experts.)
 There is a list of NAR-approved mentors on the NAR website for your convenience.
 You may contact any mentor on the list, regardless of the state you or they live in, or you may seek online advice through the very active NAR TARC Yahoo online group at http://groups.yahoo.com/group/NARTARC.

-RECOMMENDED SCHEDULE OF ACTIVITIES FOR TARC 2006 TEAMS
+RECOMMENDED SCHEDULE OF ACTIVITIES FOR TARC 2007 TEAMS